kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 </details>

-### Lecture 7: Jest, Typescript and test driven development
+### Lecture 7: Vitest and test driven development

-> The React test examples will be updated with the current generation testing tools
+> The React test examples will be updated with vitest and @testing-library/react

 <details>

-We continue on the code from lecture 5, making sure we have some tests and that Typescript is running before we continue.
+We continue on the code from lecture 6, making sure we have some tests and that Typescript is running before we continue.

 * Using supertest to test post as well as get calls